paulroho/paulroho.github.io/_posts/2014-09-29-Innovate-Business-Processes-Consumer-Grade-UX.md

 * Create prototypes ensure user's delight, technical feasability
 * Deliver poduction ready solution

+Showcased different apps

+Interesting: different target platforms for different areas in the world:

+* App1: iOS, no Android in the US,
+* App2: even a blackberry app for the canadian market).

-Example: Kiewit (big US constrution company), 200 trucks a day (checkin in central office using backend system)
+*App1 :Example: Kiewit (big US constrution company), 200 trucks a day (checkin in central office using backend system)

 Funny: Betz was two or three times surprised about the applications behaviour

 Nice: handwritten like overlays to provide help within the application

+Design skillsets get more important